top of page

 dead.png

 In the course of the war, many POWs and the emprisoned Jews were made to suffer inhumanly, with a subdued populace of middle and Eastern Europe having the worst of it.
-The Night and Fog decree, a policy which allowed the Gestapo to detain and whisk away to Germany proper anyone from the West or the East who was a suspect of any suspected crime, without the Gestapo giving any lawful reason other than he/she has done a crime against the State was a way of life.
+The Night and Fog decree, a policy, which allowed the Gestapo to detain and whisk away to Germany proper anyone from the West or the East who was a suspect of any suspected crime, without the Gestapo giving any lawful reason other than he/she has done a crime against the State, became an insidious and horrible way of life.

-By the early forties, there existed a nest of informants who spied on their own, from Germany to any captured territory, and Europe was a hell in 1941-1943.
-The world of Allied intelligence was in the thick of things and, for your information, it was principally a British show.
+By the early forties, there existed a nest of informants who spied on their own, from inside Germany to any captured territory, and Europe was a hell in 1940-1943.
+The world of Allied intelligence, to counter all this, was in the thick of things and, for your information, it was principally a British show.
 Yet, they paid the price the early years, notably the success by the Gestapo in 1942 in where numerous pro-British agents were captured in Holland, one after another.
 All this was the World at War in the terrible early and middle war years.

 One should also keep in mind Imperial Japan had been bent on Asian takeover all throughout the 1930s beginning with the occupation of highly-industrialized Manchuria in 1931, but remember this date: September 27, 1940, when Germany, Italy and Japan signed a treaty of mutual assistance.

-Code-breaking is a story of certitude delight, and it is amply covered in volume one of A Toast For You and Me
+Code-breaking is a story of certitude delight for anyone who likes history, and it is amply covered in volume one of A Toast For You and Me

-From the era when Nanking was plundered, across the early 1940s when math wiz Madame X (Miss Agnes M Driscoll) was able to decipher the initial tables of 5-Num, to the harrowing months of 1941, from Cavite to Hawaii to Washington DC, it is all there in this wonderful book.
+From the era when Nanking was plundered, across the early 1940s when math wiz Madame X (Miss Agnes M Driscoll) was able to decipher the initial tables of 5-Num, a Japanese secret code, to the harrowing months of 1941, from Cavite to Hawaii to Washington DC, it is all there in this wonderful book.

 ONI, Code Book S, SM Code, Black Code, Purple Code, the world of espionage and spies are handled in the book at the same time world events are laid bare to the interested reader.
-Moreover, the world did not stop on a dime just to talk about the situations in Asia, for there existed a world-takeover by Adolf Hitler at the same time.
-Early WW II is beyond a simple world of politics.
+Moreover, the world did not stop on a dime, for interspersed between the situations in Asia, existed the world-takeover by Adolf Hitler at the same time.
+Early WW II is beyond a simple world of politics, for the Axis boots were marching all over the world.
+In 1941, came headline news, German forces launched Operation Barbarossa, the invasion of Russia.
+They were marching in tandem with their air forces, so the United States saw heightened Air Force operations domestically grow, below.
+Take some time and ask any WW II veteran, if you can find one, how important was aircraft.
+They will all tell you the same, no great victory is possible without air superiority.

 Pensacola.png